dblr/generator-desk/README.md

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*

+## Liquid
+Generator uses [gulp-liquify](https://github.com/fchasen/gulp-liquify) to render liquid during the `serve` process.
+It's built off of [tinyliquid](https://github.com/leizongmin/tinyliquid) and doesn't support 100% of liquid.
+However it now supports custom filters, which can be added or edited in the gulp file.

 ## libsass